 Similar to gross margin, profit margin is the percentage of your total revenue that you keep as profit.
 But to calculate profit margin, you subtract overhead expenses as well as direct costs from your sales and then divide that by your total revenue.
 Profit is ultimately what makes businesses valuable, but many large and small businesses take time to start generating a profit.
 This shouldn’t be taken as a day-to-day indicator of your company’s financial health, especially for young businesses.

 9. Burn Rate

 The term burn rate refers to how much money it takes to operate your business for a period of time, usually a month.
 It’s especially important to keep track of this figure for new companies because even with the strongest business model, revenue doesn’t always arrive on schedule and you still have to pay bills to keep the lights on.
 Knowing your burn rate ensures that you have enough cash available to run your business.
+Take the first step: You can calculate your first-year operating costs by making a list of your ongoing expenses.
 Experts advise keeping enough money on hand to cover your burn rate for at least six months.